vendrhub/vendr-documentation/content/core/1.5.0/how-to-guides/add-custom-deposit-fee.md

 ## DepositPriceAdjuster

-Furthermore we need a `PriceAdjuster` to implement thie calculation of the price, which in this case will be adding a fee (but in other cases it may add a discount instead).
+Furthermore we need a `PriceAdjuster` to implement thie calculation of the price, which in this case will be adding a fee.
+In other cases you may want add a discount instead by adding a negative price value.

 ````csharp
 public class DepositPriceAdjuster : PriceAdjusterBase